klovistore2/polygonVRF2.5/README.md

 - add the deployment adress of the contract as a consumer : https://vrf.chain.link/polygon

-- fund the VRF subscription with Link
+- fund the VRF subscription with Link (TOKEN) use their tool to 'PegSwap'

 - add the deployment adress of the contract in : scripts/testGrok.ts